-This policy will be reviewed by Jacqui Hyde and the school's governing body annually.
-At every review, the policy will be approved by the governors and the executive headteacher.
+This policy will be reviewed by the Personal Development Lead and the school's governing body annually.
+At every review, the policy will be approved by the governors and the Executive Headteacher.

 In reviewing the policy it will consult the following groups: